AzureCerulean/deb.mkg20001.io/README.md

 # deb.mkg20001.io

-A PPA offering various pieces of software downloaded from their orignal vendors for automatic updating
+A PPA offering various pieces of software downloaded from their original vendors for automatic updating

 Currently offering:
 - [duniter](https://duniter.org)